perutilli/OBPMark_rust/src/GPU4S_benchmarks.md

 ### RNGs
 Each benchmark could potentially want a different rng, however I don't know that this is worth the effort.
 For now the rng will generate random numbers between -100 and 100, regardless of the type of the matrix.
-Using an offset to the seed to generate different matrices in the mat mul benchmark.
+CHECK THIS: Using an offset to the seed to generate different matrices in the mat mul benchmark.

 ### Ndarray correcteness
 As (maybe) expected, the ndarray fails verification for float and double.
 However sometimes it does pass using epsilon of 1e-4 (same used in the original benchmark).
 Why does this happen?